mamparo/Visualizer-In-Python/README.txt

 V1.0
 -Encapsulated all items into functions and created a main -Added user input to choose their own song files
+V1.01
+-Added comments throughout the code
+-Added screenshots to the zip

 INSTALLATION
 ------------
 Please install PYGAME 1.9, NUMPY, and PYTHON 2.7 before you run the program.
-Double click the .py file to run the program.
+Run IDLE (screenshot A), search through for visualizer.py(screenshot B) and open the module(screenshot C).
+Run the module and type in main() in the shell(screenshot D) and hit Enter.
+Have Fun!
+NOTE: Only uses .wav files.
+Cannot work with anything else.

 CONTACT INFO